giatronchin/ObsidianVault-repo/Git - Fundamentals.md

 * better for merge conflicts
 * easy to undo

-To merge 2 different branch (all pending change has to be commit before merge):
+To merge 2 different branch (all pending change has to be commited before merge):
 ```bash
 git merge <branch-name> #merge current checkout branch with a target branch
 ```

 Conflict emerge during merging/rebasing/cherry-picking two branches.
-When different change apply to the same line code in tw different dataset git arise a conflict issue.
+When different change apply to the same line code in two different dataset git arise a conflict issue.
 Same occur with missing/deleted/created file differences in compared datasets.

 ![conflicts](https://blog.axosoft.com/wp-content/uploads/2019/04/conflicts.gif)